wkirui/wkirui.github.io/_posts/2021-03-15-Map Data Visualization.md

     pop_density_table_index:last_index].split('\n')

 ```
-Once we have extracted the tables text we can start cleaning them.
-Lucky for us the tables follow a similar structure and we can apply some tricks such as:
+Once we have extracted the tables as text we can start cleaning them.
+Lucky for us the extracted data follow a similar structure and we can apply some tricks such as:
-- drop rows that contains header text such as Household, Population or Sq.km
+- dropping rows that contains header text such as Household, Population or Sq.km
-- extract integer values
+- extracting integer values
-- extract string values
+- extracting string values
-- remove spaces and punctuation marks
+- removing spaces and punctuation marks
-- replace incorrectly spelled county/sub-county names
+- replacing incorrectly spelled county/sub-county names
-- replace any outliers with the correct values
+- replacing any outliers with the correct values

 The resulting data is a pandas dataframe that we can merge with the counties shapefile.